 I never realized how easy it is to make homemade chocolates until I found Homemade Gourmet Chocolate on CakeWhiz.
-All I had to do was melt chocolate in the microwave, use a pastry brush to coat ice cube trays with the chocolate,
+All I had to do was melt chocolate in the microwave, then use a pastry brush to coat ice cube trays with the chocolate.

 (I seem to only own blue ice cube trays with gaps that I guess are supposed to fill the trays with water easily,but made me unable to use those spaces.)

-1. I never knew this until now, but apparently fresh, unopened chocolate chips melt much better than older chocolate chips.
-The new bag melted completely smooth and poured easily, while the older chips never became truly liquid.
+- Fresh, unopened chocolate chips melt much better than older chocolate chips.
+A new bag melted completely smooth and poured easily, while older chips never became truly liquid.
 Lesson learned.
 Also, why did I have three bags of milk chocolate chips when I rarely bake??

-2. I over-filled the holes in the ice cube trays, at least for me.
-Meaning I added to much chocolate on top.
+- Don’t over-fill the holes in the ice cube trays.
+I added to much chocolate on top.
 You do want to make sure each cavity is completely coated with a good layer of chocolate, with no gaps, otherwise the chocolates will crack and lose the filling.

 WANT EVEN MORE DELICIOUS RECIPES FROM MYSELF AND MY FAVORITE FOOD BLOGGERS?
 FOLLOW ME ON PINTEREST, TWITTER, INSTAGRAM, OR FACEBOOK, WHERE I SHARE NEW RECIPES DAILY.
 YOU CAN ALSO SUBSCRIBE BY EMAIL TO GET NEWLY POSTED RECIPES FOR FREE!

 - 2 cups milk chocolate chips , melted and divided